Benefits of NAFTA: How NAFTA Has Elevated Mexico’s Economic Health and Status

 During the NAFTA era, U.S. and multinational companies looking to save money on production costs increasingly began to produce inputs within the U.S., process them in Mexico, and import them back.
 This way, they met the 62.5% threshold for North American production, while taking advantage of the low cost in labor in Mexico to finish up the production process.

 These kinds of exports now make up 50% of total exports from Mexico.

 The benefits of NAFTA for Mexico also include new jobs.
 The increased demand for products manufactured in Mexico has created thousands of jobs across the manufacturing industry and in other sectors of the economy.

 While NAFTA has boosted Mexico’s economy and status in the global market, it was controversial throughout its duration.
-USCMA will impact North America anew.
+The regeneration of NAFTA led to USCMA, which will impact North America anew.
 In particular, it expands the protections for workers in Mexico, as well as provides new environmental impact guidelines.

 As the workforce in Mexico continues to grow and the country invests significantly in transportation for commercial goods, Mexico’s manufacturing industry isn’t going anywhere.
 With an increased impetus to build and manufacture goods in North America, the economic ties between the three USMCA nations are only getting stronger.
 In fact, NAFTA countries have increased their trade volume with one another by 300% and NAFTA renegotiation is currently a priority.
 The impact of NAFTA will continue to reveal itself in Mexico’s manufacturing process and Mexico’s economy for years to come.